Sächsische Staatskanzlei

 Saxony establishes aerospace coordinator

-This Space News was published on Wed, 13.07.2022 – 13:07 CEST, covering Verwaltung
+Published on Wed, 13.07.2022 – 13:07 CEST in Politics, covering Verwaltung

 Like Bavaria and Hesse before it, Saxony has also had a coordinator for aerospace since July 12, 2022.
 Prof. Dr. Hartmut Fricke, who has held the Chair of Aviation Technology and Logistics and is Director of the Institute of Aviation and Logistics at the Technical University of Dresden (TUD) since 2001, was appointed to the post.